splitwise/super_diff/README.md

-# super_diff
+# SuperDiff

 ## What is this?

-super_diff is a utility that helps you diff two complex data structures in Ruby, and gives you helpful output to show you exactly how the two data structures differ.
+SuperDiff is a utility that helps you diff two complex data structures in Ruby, and gives you helpful output to show you exactly how the two data structures differ.

 ## How does it work?